uber/needle/GENERATOR.md

 ## Xcode integration

 Even though Needle's generator can be invoked from the command line, it's most convenient when directly integrated with the build system.
 At Uber we use [BUCK](https://buckbuild.com/) for CI builds and Xcode for local development.
 Therefore for us, Needle is integrated with BUCK.
 We then make Xcode invoke our BUCK Needle target for code generation.
-Since the vast marjority of Swift applications use Xcode as the build system, we'll cover this here.
+Since the vast majority of Swift applications use Xcode as the build system, we'll cover this here.

 1. Download the latest generator binary, either manually from the [Releases page](https://github.com/uber/needle/releases), or using [Carthage](https://github.com/Carthage/Carthage) or [Homebrew](https://github.com/Homebrew/brew).
 2. Add a "Run Script" phase in the application's executable target's "Build Phases" section. ![](Images/build_phases.jpeg)